Upendra (film): Cast

+Production

+The first schedule was held in Mangalore and the second schedule was held in Bangalore in March 1999 where the press conference scene with Raveena Tandon was canned.

-Themes and Influence
+Themes and influences

-On the outset, the movie seems to be an absurd story about a troublesome narcisstic rogue who leads a weird life according to his own whims and fancies without caring for anyone and how he is possessive about the three women he likes but unable to decide with whom he wants to live.

-However, the movie is a metaphorical reference to a man‘s quest for lust and fame without willing to assume any responsibilities.
+The movie is a metaphorical reference to a man‘s quest for lust and fame without willing to assume any responsibilities.
 This theme is depicted in the form of assigning human forms to four feelings - ego (protagonist), commitment, lust and fame.
 The three heroines represent three stages in a man’s life - responsibilities, lust and fame while the hero himself is a representative of human ego.